znuny/Znuny-HealthStatus/doc/en/feature.md

 - TicketUnlockTimeout
 - WebUploadCacheCleanup

-Automatic executed (scheduled) GenericAgents are also returned by the web service.
+Automatically executed (scheduled) generic agents are also returned by the web service.

-The API key required for the request is generated automatically and can be changed later in the system configuration.
+The API key required for the request is generated automatically and can be changed later in the system configuration `Znuny::HealthStatus::API::Key`.

-The name of of the setting is `Znuny::HealthStatus::API::Key`.

 Example requests: